 As the name suggests, fund managers take a ‘contrarian’ approach to the investment as they pick up not the growing stocks but underperforming ones.
 They invest in such shares to buy them at low prices and expect that they will perform well in the future giving manifold returns.
 They go contrary to the market sentiment.

-Contra Funds are often confused with Value Funds as both appear similar but are not.
+People often confuse contra funds with value funds as both appear similar but are not.
 Value funds are undervalued stocks that may have strong intrinsic value and great potential to grow exponentially.
 They may be trading at a lower value due to market instabilities or similar reasons.
-On the other hand, Contra Funds are underperforming stocks and the cause can be underperformance of a sector or other political and economic reasons.
+On the other hand, Contra Funds are underperforming stocks and the cause can be the underperformance of a sector or other political and economic reasons.

 Categorization on the basis of Diversification